Ricardosgeral/relier/README.md

 You have three main options:
  1. **Settings** - to set the general *inputs*.
  2. **Sensors** - to set the calibration parameters of *analog sensors*.
- 3. **Start** - to initiate right away the test (recording data).
+ 3. **Start** - to initiate right away the test (record data).

-You can skip options 1 and 2, case you decide to use [*inputs ini file*](https://github.com/Ricardosgeral/LerAS#inputs-ini-file).
+You can skip options 1 and 2, case you decide to use the [*inputs ini file*](https://github.com/Ricardosgeral/LerAS#inputs-ini-file).

 ### *3 - General settings*
 ![page3](Nextion/GUI/page3.PNG)

-Here, you can edit the main inputs of the test to carry out.
+Here, you can edit the main inputs of the test to carry out:
-- *CSV filename* textbox - name of the CSV file.
+- *CSV filename* textbox - name of the CSV file to be saved.
 - *Google sheets* checkbox - select it, if you want to send data to google sheets.
 - *Spreadsheet* textbox - name of the google spreadsheet (the name of the workbook will be the *CSV filename*).
 - *email* textbox - email to where a link, to access the google spreadsheet, will be sent.